• HOME

 • Bar, chef service, courtyard, dancing/cooking classes

-San Rafael is one of the best luxury boutique hotels in Antigua Guatemala with a 9.9/10 location (right on the corner of Calle 5a down from the Santa Catarina Arch).
+San Rafael is one of the best luxury boutique hotels in Antigua, Guatemala, with a 9.9/10 location (right on the corner of Calle 5a down from the Santa Catarina Arch).

 This gorgeous little hotel features luxurious suites, a plant-filled courtyard, and on-site cooking and dancing lessons.
-You can even hire a professional chef to come to cook for you!
+You can even hire a professional chef to come cook for you!

 Does this hotel sound like your vibe?
 If so, click here to check availability for your dates.